The sales page on your website is the best opportunity to connect with potential clients and convert them into paying clients.

 - Use direct language in your CTAs.
 Don’t use passive language like Learn More.
 Instead, use direct language like Enroll Now, Get Started, Book Your Free Call.

 Keep it Simple

 Even long-form sales pages should be kept as simple as possible.
 The information should be easy and enjoyable to read, not overwhelming.
-Keep the design simple and straight-forward.
+Keep the design simple and straightforward.
 Use white space to separate the design elements (images and text).

 High-converting sales pages have less to do with design and more to do with CONTENT.
-While yes, you want your website design to be eye-catching and easy to navigate, it’s the words that convince people to buy.
+While yes, you want your website design to be eye-catching and easy to navigate, it’s the content that convince people to buy.